KolorCompany/KolorEyesIframeAPI/README.md

 Requirements
 ------------

-1. An account on Kolor's [360 video hosting platform](http://eyes.kolor.com/en/login).
-It is on beta stage for now, get in touch with us to get an access.
+1. An account on Kolor's [360 video hosting platform](http://eyes.kolor.com/register).
 2. An uploaded 360 video on our 360 video hosting solution.
 3. A browser that supports the HTML5 postMessage feature: